Elestriel/Corsair-RGB-Keyboard-Spectrograph/README.md

 Changelog and other information: http://emily-maxwell.com/

 #License
 This project is licensed under the GNU GPL v3.0.
-When using snippets of my code, please ensure the following prefaces it:
+When using snippets of my code, please ensure the following or something similar prefaces it:
-/// <summary> Written by Emily Maxwell. https://github.com/Elestriel/Corsair-RGB-Keyboard-Spectrograph </summary>
+Written by Emily Maxwell. https://github.com/Elestriel/Corsair-RGB-Keyboard-Spectrograph

 #Cheers!
 I hope you enjoy using this program as much as I enjoy making it!